Cocoa High School: Sports

-Cocoa High was the first High School in the County to win an FHSAA State Championship in any sport, winning the Class "A" State Boys Basketball Championship in 1960.
-The team finished #1 in the State and had a 29-1 record.
-The school was also the County's first High School to win a Girl's FHSAA State Championship in any sport winning the Class "AAA" Girls State Basketball Championship in 1978.
+Cocoa High was the first High School in the county to win an FHSAA State Championship in any sport, winning the Class "A" State Boys Basketball Championship in 1960.
+The team finished #1 in the State and had a 29–1 record.
+The school was also the county's first High School to win a Girl's FHSAA State Championship in any sport winning the Class "AAA" Girls State Basketball Championship in 1978.
 Coach James Rowe's 2009 Boys Basketball Team won the school's second Basketball Championship winning the Class "AAA" Championship in 2009.

 Its primary athletic rival is Rockledge High School.

-Activities

-The school offers students the following activities: